Hello and welcome to my Lib Tech TRS review.

 Jumps in the park – small to large – are also fun on this deck.
 It’s got a medium flex which gives you enough stability on the landings over larger jumps and enough forgiveness.

-But on the jib it’s not perfect.
-Not a jibbing specialist by any means and probably its weakest point.
-But you can do it.
+Once your on the jib it’s OK but not perfect.
+Not a jibbing specialist by any means but also not something that’s intimidating to take on jibs.

 This board is pretty much made for the pipe.
 I didn’t take it into a proper one but based on the reviews of others and on the boards specs, and in the mini pipe I took it through, this is a board that would love the pipe.